PapaOscar90/Web-Engineering/docs/Architecture.md

 ## Thick Client
 View, rendering of data in charts etc, sorting, occur (mostly) in client.
 Can optimize and refresh data that is out of date.
 Might smartly utilize caching to reduce fetching (check into this).

+#Features
+Our front end will deliver the basic requirements, plus the ability to render statistics in graphical charts, as well as submit new reports for delays.
+These reports will contain information that will allow us to add the delay, but ensure that it is not entered more than once if multiple people report the same delay.
+As this would cause inflation that does not match the actual delay statistics.

 # Technology Selection
 TODO: Insert DIAGRAM HERE